pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         .. versionadded:: 0.3

-        Verify data was signed by the private key associated with the public key.
+        Verify data was signed by the private key associated with this public key.

         .. doctest::